What is vmnat.exe?

 Recommended: Identify vmnat.exe related errors

 If vmnat.exe is located in the folder C:\Windows, the security rating is 96% dangerous.
 The file size is 48,640 bytes.
-The file is a file without information about the developer of this file.
-It is an unknown file in the Windows folder.
+The software has no file description.
+Vmnat.exe is located in the Windows folder, but it is not a Windows core file.
 The program is not visible.
-The program starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-Program uses ports to connect to a LAN or the Internet.
-Vmnat.exe is not a Windows core file. vmnat.exe is able to monitor applications.
+The software starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+The program uses ports to connect to a LAN or the Internet.
+The vmnat.exe file is not a Windows core file.
+Vmnat.exe is able to monitor applications.

-Important: Some malware camouflages itself as vmnat.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as vmnat.exe, for example Backdoor.Win32.SdBot.nhv (detected by Kaspersky), and Worm:Win32/Pushbot.gen (detected by Microsoft).
 Therefore, you should check the vmnat.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.